 - Any criminal attempt or conspiracy to commit any of the offenses set forth above.1

-The conditions of probation will be set by the judge in the case and can vary depending on the facts of the case and the judge’s choices.
+The judge will set the conditions of probation in the case, which can vary depending on the facts of the case and the judge’s discretion.

 - not committing any other crimes;